MultiSessionCollab: Learning User Preferences with Memory to Improve Long-Term Collaboration: Abstract

 \section{Abstract}

 As conversational agents accumulate experience collaborating with users, adapting to user preferences is essential for fostering long-term relationships and improving collaboration quality over time.
 We introduce \textsc{MultiSessionCollab}, a benchmark that evaluates how well agents can learn user preferences and leverage them to improve collaboration quality throughout multiple sessions.
-To develop agents that succeed in this setting, we present long-term collaborative agents equipped with a memory that persists and refines user preference as interaction experience accumulates.
+To develop agents that succeed in this setting, we present long-term collaborative agents equipped with a memory that is specifically designed to learn user preferences across sessions and improve interactions.
 Moreover, we demonstrate that learning signals can be derived from user simulator behavior in \textsc{MultiSessionCollab} to train agents to generate more comprehensive reflections and update their memory more effectively.
-Extensive experiments show that equipping agents with memory improves long-term collaboration, yielding higher task success rates, more efficient interactions, and reduced user effort.
+Extensive experiments show that equipping agents with our memory improves collaboration over time, yielding higher task success rates, more efficient interactions, and reduced user effort.
 Finally, we conduct a human user study that demonstrates that memory helps improve user experience in real-world settings.